per1234/EtherEvent/README.md

 #### Usage
 See the example sketches and EventGhost tree files for demonstration of library usage.

+`#define ETHEREVENT_NO_AUTHENTICATION` - Add this line above the `#include "EtherEvent.h"` line in your sketch to disable password authentication.
+Requires [my version of TCPEvents plugin](https://github.com/per1234/TCPEvents) with the password fields left blank in the configurations for communication with EventGhost.
+With authentication disabled the MD5 library is not required, no need to set the password, memory usage is decreased significantly, and event transmission speed is increased.
+See the NoAuthentication example file for demonstration.

 `EtherEvent.begin([eventLengthMax, payloadLengthMax])` - Initialize EtherEvent.
 - Parameter(optional): **eventLengthMax** - The maximum length of event that can be received.
 Longer events will be truncated to this length.
 EtherEvent reserves SRAM to buffer the received event so this value affects the amount of memory used.
 If this parameter is not passed then the default will be used.
   - Type: byte